- Views 743

 A PENNY SAVED IS…WELL, A PENNY SAVED

-But honesty, where’s the satisfaction in that?
+But where’s the personal satisfaction?

 Where’s the YES! factor?